Pontchartrain Estuary Atlas 2017

 Soil salinity is only collected in wetland areas.
 It is not collected in water bottoms of lakes or sounds.
 Wetland soil salinity generally reflects an estuarine gradient similar to surface water but, in some locations, seems to have lingering effects of the prior higher surface water condition of the estuary when the MRGO was open from 1965 to 2009.
 The Maurepas Land Bridge has areas with soil salinity over 2.0 ppt even though surface water salinity has been less than 1.0 ppt for over two years.
 The west side of the Biloxi marsh has a residual high soil salinity halo.
 In both cases, soil salinity has decreased since 2016, and CRMS data show soil salinity decreasing since 2009 for much of the Pontchartrain Basin.
 Overall, mean surface water salinity is lower than mean soil salinity in 2017 for 90% of the Lake Pontchartrain Estuary.

-For more information about soil porewater salinity , please see:
+For more information about soil porewater salinity, please email info@ScienceForOurCoast.org to obtain a copy of:

 Hypoxia occurs annually in the spring and summer in Chandeleur Sound and Breton Sound.
 The hypoxia most likely develops due to different drivers in the two areas, and the hypoxic areas may converge at times.
 Both regions show stratification but often at different depths and with different salinity patterns.
 Chandeleur Sound hypoxia originates in the deep pass between Chandeleur Island and Ship Island.
 It then appears to expand westward into Mississippi Sound and southward into Chandeleur Sound.
 Breton Sound hypoxia seems to stem from the influx of Mississippi River water and associated nutrients in the vicinity of Ft.
 St. Philip, and spreads northward toward Chandeleur Sound.